bdew-minecraft/neiaddons/readme.md

  * Tree breeding and products
  * Supports bees added by other mods (Thaumic Bees, Extra Bees, etc.)
  * Adds all bees, combs, saplings and pollen types to NEI search
+ * Adds item subsets for NEI menu for bees, saplings, combs, pollen, etc. if NEIPlugins is not installed
 * [Extra Bees](http://www.minecraftforum.net/topic/1324321-)
  * Adds all serums to NEI search
+ * Adds item subsets for NEI menu for all items
  * Isolator recipes - shows what bees can be used to get any serum
 * [Applied Energistics](http://www.minecraftforum.net/topic/1625015-)
  * [?] button support for the Pattern Encoder